EventStore/documentation/docs/cloud/use/kubernetes/aks.md

 On this page, you find instructions how to set up an Azure Kubernetes Services (AKS) cluster, so it can connect to an EventStoreDB cluster in Event Store Cloud.
 As a prerequisite, you have experience with Kubernetes, Azure and networking in Kubernetes as well as in Azure Cloud platform.

 Before you provision a cluster in Event Store Cloud, you need to have a network, to which the cluster nodes will connect.
-Nodes in the cluster will get IP addresses from the specified network CIDR.
+Nodes in the cluster will get IP addresses from the specified network CIDR block.

 You can find more information about the steps needed for provisioning Event Store Cloud resources and connecting them to your own Azure account in the [provisioning](../../provision/azure) section.